accnameOwl/guide/README.md

 "}
 ```
 > [!TIP]
-> The HTML document inherits sizes from images by default.
-Icon of size 32x32 is rendered 32x32px in the browser.
+> Image size is inherited by default.
+Icon size of 32x32 results in an image 32x32px.

 ```c
 #define JS(T...) list2params(list(T))